Skip to content

 Generate ISO 20022 PAIN.001 or scheme-specific file Is the output file format-compliant with the receiving bank's expected version (PAIN.001.001.09, NACHA file format ACH 1.4, BACS Standard 18, CHAPS SWIFT MT103)?
 Rules Engine

-Deterministic format generation per ISO 20022 schema, NACHA Operating Rules file specifications, BACS Standard 18 record format, CHAPS SWIFT MT103 + transitioning to MX MT messages by November 2025 SWIFT global migration deadline; ECB + Fed coordinated cutover; format validation pre-release prevents bank rejection
+Deterministic format generation per the ISO 20022 schema, the NACHA Operating Rules file specifications, the BACS Standard 18 record format and the CHAPS SWIFT MT103 format, with the MT messages transitioning to MX by the November 2025 SWIFT global migration deadline under the coordinated ECB and Federal Reserve cutover; format validation before release prevents bank rejection

 Decision Record